barkibu/barkibu-web-widget/README.md

 1. web-widget-{enviroment}
 2. build.{partner-name}-{staging(or ignore for production)}.yaml

+You can use a Secrets Flag in Github actions named `S3_CONFIG_URL` with the base repository where will be stored your Build files.
+This URL will be used in the script as `BASE_BUILD_FILE_URL` to donwload the corresponding file to the environment and client you want to deploy.

 To not deploy it manually and let the machines 🤖🤖🤖🤖 do the work for you remember this: